 It seems clear that when you have convinced the godfather of celebrity chefs – and a man once described as an “unabashed carnivore” – to not just bless but promote a meat substitute product based on its taste and texture rather than on ethical or environmental concerns, that we are standing on the threshold of a new era.
 Some have termed new vegan meat products “a whole new animal” or “a different species.”
 These plant-based offerings come from startups that only began creating artificial meat in 2020, but who did so with a radically new mission statement.
 Yes, they want to save the environment and promote animal welfare, but that comes second to producing alternative meat that wins because of its meatiness.
 “The 3D-printed beef substitute,” Reuters reported in November 2021, “was rolled out in Israel, as well as Germany, the Netherlands and the United Kingdom.
 A mix of soy and pea protein, chickpeas, beetroot, nutritional yeasts and coconut fat, it mimics flank steak, which is also known as bavette … The company plans to build five factories across Israel, Europe, the United States and Asia in the coming few years … As technology advances and improves the taste and variety of alternative meats, sales in the sector could reach $140 billion by 2029, about 10% of the world meat market, Barclays estimates.”

+The best vegan deli meat could be seen as brands for vegan are rising now.
+This provides an alternative for those who are missing some “meat” on their food.
 A vegan product capturing ten percent of the world’s meat industry is a feat almost beyond old-school activists’ imaginations.
 Thinking five years down the road, it’s a fair assumption that the technology already developed that now prints layers of ‘alternative fat’ or ‘alternative muscle,’ and the AI programs that control those 3D printers will only get better – while at the same time the price of the products will drop as production ramps up.
 It’s impossible to say what Anthony Bourdain would have made of new ‘new meat.’
 He might have been won over as was chef Marco Pierre White, or he might have resisted and repeated his quip about a “Soylent Green future.”
 Some will never come around, just as some will never accept cryptocurrency or NFTs.
 Like virtual money and owned-in-the-cloud artwork, however, ‘alt meat’ is blurring the line between what’s real and what’s artificial as we enter a future that might not care that much about such lines.
 As one writer noted, “If a kabab looks, tastes, smells, and even cooks like a kabab… is it not a kabab?”